Thailand: Impact Exhibition Management has made sustainability a priority for many years to help save the planet. It all starts from the inside out.

 The trade show will take place in Abu Dhabi from 2-5 October, bringing together industry leaders, innovators, and policymakers to accelerate the practical action and credible solutions needed to tackle the biggest challenges in energy and climate.

-UFI, the global association of the exhibition industry, will organise it’s full flagship series of Regional Conferences around the world in 2023 again onsite.
+UFI, the global association of the exhibition industry, has named Easyfairs as the winner of the 2023 UFI HR Award.

 Approximately 220 delegates from more than 20 countries and regions attended the UFI Asia-Pacific Conference in Malaysia.